SHARE

 Oh, My Cream offers Clean Beauty products from various French and US brands.
 Book a treatment from their popular Tata Harper and Dermalogica.

-Pavillon Faubourg Saint Germain offers Codage facials and is open to customers who are not staying at the hotel as guests.
-The spa has a pool, fitness room, and treatment offerings.
-I had an incredible facial by Codage, and my husband enjoyed a massage with Codage and recommended it.
+Pavillon Faubourg Saint Germain offers Codage facials and welcomes non-hotel guests.
+The spa features a pool, a fitness room, and treatment services.
+I had an excellent Codage facial, and my husband enjoyed a Codage massage and recommended it.

 Free Persephone offers English-speaking manicures and pedicures with Manucurist green polish.
 Tell Lauren I sent you!